ikumpli/LSTM-GANS-RUL-Prediction-for-Lithium-ion-Bateries/README.md

 low self-discharge.
 With the use and passage of time, batteries degrade and eventually die, endangering the integrity of the objects they power.

-To prevent all these from happening a “Fault Detection for Predictive Maintenance in Industry 4.0” model has been designed as our project.
+To prevent all these from happening a “A deep learning based approach for lithium-ion-battery RUL prediction based on data augmentation” model has been designed as our project.

 ### Algorithms used